Mini-project-iiests/reference-editor/README.md

 </div>
 <hr>

-This project is managed by students of IIEST, Shibpur.
+This project is done by :
+* Malay Gain
+* Rohan Gupta
+* Sayak Rana
+* Shivam Kumar

 This project chas motive to develop a working website which can manage all possible features to develop any kind of REFERENCE.